-Turns the headlamps on with a reduced intensity output (halogen headlamps) or turns the front fog lamps on (HID headlamp).
+Turns the headlamps on with a reduced output.
 To activate:

 - the ignition must be in the on position, - the headlamp control is in the off, autolamps or parking lamp position and - the transmission must be out of the P (Park) position.